ufcg-lsd/saps-engine/docs/input-downloader-install.md

   federation_member=
   ```

-Then, the script start-archiver file must be copied to the container:
+Then, the script start-input-downloader file must be copied to the container:

   ```
   1. docker cp start-input-downloader <container_id>:/home/ubuntu/saps-engine/bin